Home

 And for those who are interested, the Orchestron sounds are:

-I'm sure I should giving this more than four Ts, but much of the 'Tron use isn't readily apparent as such, although that should really be in the album's favour, surely?
+I'm sure I should giving this more than four Ts, but much of the Mellotron use isn't readily apparent as such, although that should really be in the album's favour, surely?
 Anyway, this is sort-of pop, but sort-of something else entirely.
-I've no idea who it might appeal to, but I urge you to at least listen to the clips on the Exergy site if nothing else, and make your own minds up.
+I've no idea who it might appeal to, but I urge you to at least listen to the clips on the Exergy site if nothing else and make your own minds up.
 I like it, anyway.

 See: Änglagård | Molesome | Nanook of the North